BarathThanigai/My_Certifications_and_Resume/README.md

 # My-Certifications
-This repository contains all the certification that I have obtained from HackerRank
+This repository contains a collection of certifications I have obtained through various platforms.